Nyuserre Ini: Sun Temple

 Nyuserre was the penultimate Egyptian pharaoh to build a sun temple.
 In doing so, he was following a tradition established by Userkaf that reflects the paramount importance of the cult of Ra during the Fifth Dynasty.
 Sun temples built during this period were meant to play for Ra the same role that the pyramid played for the king: they were funerary temples for the sun god, where his renewal and rejuvenation necessary to maintain the order of the world could take place.
 Cults performed in the temple were thus primarily concerned with Ra's creator function as well as his role as father of the king.
 During his lifetime, the king would appoint his closest officials to the running of the temple, allowing them to benefit from the temple's income and thus ensuring their loyalty.
 After the pharaoh's death, the sun temple's income would be associated with the pyramid complex, supporting Nyuserre's funerary cult.
+The temple continued to function as such until the reign of Teti.

 Located in Abu Ghurob, north of Abusir, Nyuserre's sun temple is the largest and best preserved of its kind, leading some Egyptologists such as von Beckerath to see Nyuserre's reign as the peak of the solar cult, an assertion which, according to Grimal, is exaggerated.

 The temple was known as the Shesepibre by the Ancient Egyptians, which has been variously translated as "Joy of the heart of Re", "Re's Favorite Place", "Delight of Ra", or "Place agreeable to Ra".
 Curiously, Nyuserre's sun temple was first built in mudbrick, only later to be reconstructed entirely in stone.
 It is the only such structure to receive this treatment, thanks to which much of the architectural elements and reliefs have survived to this day.
 While the reason for this renewal remains unclear, Lehner has proposed that it may be related to Nyuserre's Sed festival, or to some evolution in the ideology surrounding sun temples.